-It is frequently noticed that while testing team emphasizes on manual and automation testing, still several bugs are reported by the end users.
+It is frequently noticed that while testing team emphasizes manual and automation testing, still several bugs are reported by the end-users.
 As it involves subject experts along with managers, it is essential to perform User Acceptance Testing (UAT) along with conventional QA process.

 The practice of User Acceptance Testing is somewhat very simple, however, the execution in actual requires some detailed knowledge on the types of UAT.

 To make your foray into UAT a little straight-forward, we have explored the most common types of User Acceptance Testing you often come across.

 User Acceptance Testing is a phase of software development in which the developed software is tested in the real environment by the end-users.
 The process is to verify the intended functionality of the developed system on the end user’s perspective emulating real-world scenarios.